 We often see prospective clients paying special attention to the profit and loss statement (P&L), but ignoring the balance sheet.
-That’s a mistake, as our outsourced CFO services would suggest that both are important.
+That’s a mistake, as both are important.
 Let’s drill into the difference between the P&L and balance sheet with this cheat sheet:

 - What is a profit and loss statement?

 - What is a balance sheet?

 - [Infographic] A Cheat Sheet: The balance sheet vs. P&L

 - Examples of the difference between the balance sheet and the profit and loss statement.

 - Cost of Goods Sold

 The P&L depicts a period of time summarizing operations.
 It’s also referred to as the income statement.

 Benefit: The P&L is useful for review of profit or loss over a certain interval of time (e.g. monthly, quarterly, annually).
 As a stand-alone report it only tells part of the story, but when compared to a budget it gives you a valuable comparison.
 For instance, the P&L can show the results or trends of one period to another (e.g., 2019 versus 2018 or budget vs. actual).

 Fun fact: the phrase, “the bottom line,” comes from the profit and loss statement as the bottom line records the net income, or profits.